Vyral/joshua-holt/_posts/2021-09-27-how-to-navigate-va-loans.md

 {% include excerpt.html %}

-As a veteran, I take a lot of pride in helping military veterans with their home purchases.
+As a Veteran, I take a lot of pride in helping military Veterans with their home purchases.
 Today I’m talking with Joe Long from Guild Mortgage about some of the nuances to be aware of with the VA loan.
-He’s a great local lender, and he does a lot of business with veterans as well.
+He’s a great local lender, and he does a lot of business with Veterans as well.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**